ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3572-c/OK3572-C_Linux_6_12_58_User_Manual.md

 ### 3.8 WiFi Test

+**Note: **

-**Note: Due to varying network environments, please configure according to your actual situation when conducting this experiment.**
+- **Due to varying network environments, please configure according to your actual situation when conducting this experiment.**

-The OK3572 platform supports the AW-CM358 Wi-Fi and Bluetooth combo module.
+- **The OK3572 platform supports the AW-CM358 Wi-Fi and Bluetooth combo module;**

-**Note: The device can only operate in one mode (STA mode or AP mode) at any one time; it does not support simultaneous operation in both STA and AP modes.**
+- **The device can only operate in one mode (STA mode or AP mode) at any one time; it does not support simultaneous operation in both STA and AP modes.**

 #### 3.8.1 STA Modes